paperManu/splash/README.md

 Attributes:

+- file: [s] Image file to load
+- pattern: [n] Set to 1 to replace the image with a pattern
-- benchmark [int]: if set to anything but 0, the *World* will send the image at every iteration even if the image has not been updated
+- benchmark: [n] Set to 1 to resend the image even when not updated
-- file [string]: path to the image file to open
+- srgb: [n] Set to 1 if the image file is stored as sRGB
-- flip [int]: if set to 1, the image will be mirrored vertically
-- flop [int]: if set to 1, the image will be mirrored horizontally
-- srgb [int]: if set to anything but 0, the image will be considered to be represented in the sRGB color space
+- flip: [n] Mirrors the image on the Y axis
+- flop: [n] Mirrors the image on the X axis

 ### image_ffmpeg
 This class reads a video file.
 As it derives from the image class, it shares all its attributes and behaviors.

 Attributes:

+- file: [s] Image file to load
-- loop [int]: set whether the video should loop
+- seek: [n] Change the read position in the video file
-- pause [int]: set whether the queue should be paused (mostly useful at runtime)
-- seek [float]: go to a specific timing in the queue (mostly useful at runtime)
-- useClock [int]: set whether the queue should be controled by the synchronization clock
+- pattern: [n] Set to 1 to replace the image with a pattern
+- benchmark: [n] Set to 1 to resend the image even when not updated
+- srgb: [n] Set to 1 if the image file is stored as sRGB
+- flip: [n] Mirrors the image on the Y axis
+- flop: [n] Mirrors the image on the X axis

 ### image_opencv
 This class reads a video capture input, using OpenCV capabilities.
 As it derives from the image class, it shares all its attributes and behaviors.

 Attributes:

-- size [int, int]: desired capture size (real size may differ)
+- size: [n, n] desired capture size (real size may differ)
-- framerate [float]: desired capture framerate (may also differ)
+- framerate: [n] desired capture framerate (may also differ)

 ### image_shmdata
 This class reads a video stream from a shmdata socket.
 As it derives from the image class, it shares all its attributes and behaviors.

+Attributes:

+- file: [s] Image file to load
+- pattern: [n] Set to 1 to replace the image with a pattern
+- benchmark: [n] Set to 1 to resend the image even when not updated
+- srgb: [n] Set to 1 if the image file is stored as sRGB
+- flip: [n] Mirrors the image on the Y axis
+- flop: [n] Mirrors the image on the X axis

 ### mesh
 Links from: None